truenicoco/slidge/README.md

 NB: - means that the legacy network does not have an equivalent of this XMPP feature
     (because XMPP is better, what did you think?)

+**WARNING**: you may break the terms of use of a legacy network and end up getting your account locked by using slidge.
+Refer to the [keeping a low profile](https://slidge.readthedocs.io/en/latest/user/low_profile.html) documentation page for more info.

 Status
 ------